ChrstphrHll/npc_gen/students/Valia Esyae.md

 year: 4
 guild: Alderden
 partyID: 21
+tags:
+- Elf
+- Monk
+- Assault
+- 4th
+- Alderden
 ---
 # Valia Esyae
 ---
 ### Description
 - 4th year Elf Monk in Alderden
-- straight auburn hair that's parted to the left, Gray eyes, and Tan skin
+- straight auburn hair that's parted to the left, Hazel eyes, and Tan skin
 - Is Captivating and Unsentimental, and has Lead by example as their ideal

 ### Organizations